About this Artist

-MARTIN CHALIFOUR began his tenure as Principal Concertmaster of the Los Angeles Philharmonic in 1995.
-The recipient of various grants and awards in his native Canada, he graduated with honors from the Montreal Conservatory at the age of 18 and then moved to Philadelphia to pursue studies at the Curtis Institute of Music.
+Martin Chalifour has been Principal Concertmaster of the Los Angeles Philharmonic since 1995.
+He graduated with honors from the Montreal Conservatory at the age of 18 and then moved to the United States to continue studies at the famed Curtis Institute of Music.

-Chalifour received a Certificate of Honor at the Tchaikovsky Competition in Moscow, and is also a laureate of the Montreal International Competition.
-Apart from his LA Phil duties he maintains an active solo career, playing a diverse repertoire of more than 60 concertos.
-Chalifour has appeared as soloist with conductors Pierre Boulez, Gustavo Dudamel, Charles Dutoit, Christoph Eschenbach, Sir Neville Marriner, and Esa-Pekka Salonen.
+Chalifour received a Certificate of Honor at the Tchaikovsky Competition in Moscow and is also a laureate of the prestigious Montreal International Competition.
+Apart from his LA Phil duties, he maintains an active solo career, playing a diverse repertoire of more than 60 concertos.
+Chalifour has appeared as soloist with conductors Pierre Boulez, Gustavo Dudamel, Charles Dutoit, Christoph Eschenbach, Neville Marriner, and Esa-Pekka Salonen.
 Outside the U.S., he has played solos with the Auckland Philharmonia, the Montreal Symphony, the Hong Kong Philharmonic, the National Orchestra of Taiwan, and the Malaysian Philharmonic, among others.

-Martin Chalifour has recorded solo and chamber music for the Telarc, Northstar, and Yarlung labels.
-He teaches at the University of Southern California and Caltech.
+Chalifour has recorded solo and chamber music for the Telarc, Northstar, and Yarlung labels.
+He teaches at Caltech and at the University of Southern California’s Thornton School of Music.